 Use a few different tones of the same color to create a calming, cohesive hallway design.
 We love how a darker blue has been used on the woodwork in this hallway, but the walls have been kept a lighter color that really lengthens the space.
 The blue floor tiles bring the whole look together, and that pop of yellow?
 Perfection.

-27. Give an all-white hallway personality with the colorful furniture
+36. Give an all-white hallway personality with colorful furniture

 We love how in the hallway idea, an old chest of drawers has been painted in a lovely bright blue which contrasts so well against the rest of the monochrome hallway.
 Before you buy a new piece for your hallway, shop your own home, you might find there is some furniture going unloved in another room that would make for a great bit of hallway storage, all it needs is a lick of paint.

-30. Pick a repeat print for maximalist hallway designs
+39 Pick a repeat print for maximalist impact

 Wall paneling is back in vogue and we're totally here for it, especially in the hallway.
-Not only does paneling add a slightly more sophisticated feel to a space, it also offers a unique opportunity to add color without having to commit to using it from floor to ceiling.
+Not only does paneling add a slightly more sophisticated feel to a space, but it also offers a unique opportunity to add color without having to commit to using it from floor to ceiling.
+Go on - have a bash at a DIY board and batten wall and change up your space instantly with a textural dimension.

 Alternatively, if wall panels aren't an option, you could think about trying color blocking in your hallway.
 This requires that you use one color to paint up to paint from the floor up to a certain height, then choose another color for use up to the ceiling.